jpluimers/GExperts/Documentation/Readme.txt

 UNINSTALLATION
 ----------------------
-Uninstallation of GExperts can be done from the Control Panel's Add/Remove Programs or Programs [and Features] tool under Vista.
+Uninstallation of GExperts can be done from the Control Panel's Add/Remove Programs or Programs [and Features] tool (under Vista).

 CHANGE LOG
 ----------------------
-VERSION 1.33 Beta (September 25, 2008)
+VERSION 1.33 Beta (October, 2008)
-- General: Added beta support for RAD Studio 2009.
-Some of the tools such as the grep search and replace, source code parser (class browser, procedure list, etc.) have only very limited unicode support.
-The Source Export, Code Librarian, and basic editor experts should have full unicode support.
+- General: Added basic support for RAD Studio 2009.
+Note that some of the tools that require our source code parser (Procedure List, Class Browser, To Do List, Delimiter Editor Experts, etc.) do not have full unicode support.
-  Shutdown optimizations, removal of all known memory leaks, and other minor tweaks.
+  Other tools such as the Grep Search/Replace, Source Export, Code Librarian, etc. should support UNICODE files just fine.
+Also included are some shutdown optimizations, removal of all known memory leaks, and other minor tweaks.
-- Grep Search: There is a new regular expression engine that supports a large subset of the Perl regular expression syntax, etc.  Grep can now search files in ANSI, UTF-8, and UTF-16 formats in Delphi 2009.
-Note: Grep replace does not fully support unciode yet.
+- Grep Search: There is a new regular expression engine that supports a large subset of the Perl regular expression syntax.
+Grep can now search and replace files in ANSI, UTF-8, and UTF-16 formats in Delphi 2009.
-- Code Proofreader: Should be slightly more accurate with fewer false positive corrections made to your code.
+- Hide/Show Non-Visual Components: This new tool allows temporarily hiding non-visual components on a form, so you can visualize the form as it will appear at tunrime.
 - Editor Experts: The main menu contains a submenu item for each editor expert now in Delphi 8 or later.
 - Favorite Files: Supports preview of jpg, png, and gif files if the VCL supports it in your IDE version.
+- Code Proofreader: Should be slightly more accurate with fewer false positive corrections made to your code.

 VERSION 1.32 (September 11, 2007)